University of Manchester Guide: Reviews, Rankings, Fees and More

 University of Manchester Fees

 Most UK universities will have different tuition fees for courses that require laboratory access or clinical studies.
 Therefore, most programmes in the humanities and social sciences have a lower tuition fee compared to STEM programmes.
-Below are some examples of tuition fees for undergraduate programmes at the University of Manchester*:
+Below are the categories of tuition fees for undergraduate programmes at the University of Manchester*:

-* Fees shown are the latest rates per year for international (non-UKEU) students.
+* Fees shown are the 2022/23 academic year fees for international (non-UKEU) students.